 As a newbie blogger, the most confusing state is to decide which Blogging platform to choose.
 Though, most suggested platforms are BlogSpot, WordPress, Tumblr.
 Now, when we talk about creating a blog from the professional front, WordPress is a rock-solid choice.
 There are many things which you can do with a Self-hosted WordPress blog, which you can’t do on a BlogSpot blog.

 BlogSpot and WordPress both offers free blogging platform which is a good way to start your blogging career, though certainly not the best.
 If you have been blogging on any of these free blogging platforms, read this article to know what are the limitations of using free blogging platform over self-hosted WordPress blog.

 To make it clear I started my blogging career from BlogSpot and then I moved to Self hosted WordPress blog.
 As I mentioned above, BlogSpot is a good blogging platform to start your blogging career, but for long run a self-hosted blog is what you should select.
 Though in this post I will highlight why self-hosted, WordPress blog is better than free BlogSpot blog and also from free WordPress.com blogs.

 If you are familiar with WordPress dashboard and looking forward to moving to WordPress, you should have a look at my previous post on Step by step guide to installing self-hosted WordPress blog.

 As I mentioned above, I started my journey to Blogging with BlogSpot, and later I moved to WordPress.
-So, I’m aware of benefits of downside of BlogSpot, and here I’m not going to talk any benefits, as WordPress offer all those feature which BlogSpot offers.
+So, I’m aware of benefits of downside of BlogSpot, and here I’m not going to talk any benefits, as WordPress offer all those features which BlogSpot offers.